 Find Affordable Neighborhoods in Bali

 The number one way to reduce your overall budget?
 Find ways to lower your housing cost.
-For most, this is far and away from the most expensive part of living in Bali — the rent depends on the number of bedrooms, type of place you want (private room in shared house, entire house, studio with a kitchen, studio without a kitchen) and the neighborhood — particularly a few neighborhoods in Seminyak, Kuta, and Canggu — are simply prohibitively expensive, and there’s not much getting around it.
+For most, this is far and away from the most expensive part of living in Bali — the rent depends on the number of bedrooms, type of place you want (private room in a shared house, an entire house, studio with a kitchen, studio without a kitchen) and the neighborhood — particularly a few neighborhoods in Seminyak, Kuta, and Canggu — are simply prohibitively expensive, and there’s not much getting around it.
 These areas are popular tourist areas and landlords will dramatically increase or decrease your rent and utility burden.

 If you’re setting out to find an affordable neighborhood in Bali, here are a few things to know…

 These are average prices for rent of a room in a homestay.
 Hostels tend to be cheaper.

 - Seminyak ($300 +)